sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ### Testing

 If Xcode has issues running your application using Sparkle and its XPC Services (such as being unable to attach to the process), try editing your project's Scheme and disable *Debug XPC services used by app* or test your application detached from Xcode to see if it works there.
-This is an issue because the XPC Services are currently being built with the Hardened Runtime enabled which normally disallows a debugger to attach to them.
+This shouldn't be an issue in a development environment if you follow the standard workflow we suggest, but this may be needed if the XPC Service is signed with the Hardened Runtime and not with the `com.apple.security.get-task-allow` entitlement.